browserengineering/book/book/scheduling.md

-both threads are both "stopped" simultaneously.[^fast-commit] Also note that, it's possible for the browser thread to get a `commit` from an inactive tab,[^inactive-tab-tasks] so the `tab` parameter is compared with the active tab to before copying any data over from the commit.
+both threads are both "stopped" simultaneously.[^fast-commit] Also note that, it's possible for the browser thread to get a `commit` from an inactive tab,[^inactive-tab-tasks] so the `tab` parameter is compared with the active tab before copying over any committed data.

 [^fast-commit]: For this reason commit needs to be as fast as possible, to maximize parallelism and responsiveness.
 In modern browsers, optimizing commit